telerik/maui-docs/controls/datagrid/sorting.md

 </telerikDataGrid:RadDataGrid.SortDescriptors>
 ```

-where the used namespaces are defined like this:
+In the example, the used namespaces are defined like this:

 ```XAML
 xmlns:telerikDataGrid="clr-namespace:Telerik.XamarinForms.DataGrid;assembly=Telerik.Maui.Controls.Compatibility"